usegalaxy-eu/website/docs/_posts/2018-01-18-openpositions.md

 Ideal candidates have a PhD in informatics, computational biology or bioinformatics, a strong proficiency in UNIX, Python and JS, and proficiency in software development.
 A strong background in HTS data analysis and/or RNA research and interest in new technologies (containers) is desired.
 Candidates must have excellent verbal and written communication skills (English).

 We offer the chance to work with leading, cutting edge technologies both in IT and computational biology and give you the opportunity to broaden your skills using open source technologies within a bioinformatics context.
-The University of Freiburg cares for the development of professional and personal skills and gives you the chance to work in one of the highest ranked scientific research organizations in the world.
+The University of Freiburg cares about the development of professional and personal skills and gives you the chance to work in one of the highest ranked scientific research organizations in the world.
 Come and join our team and contribute to this joint effort and work in a young and international environment.

 Positions are for initially 2 years with the possibility of extension.
 The salary will be determined in accordance with TVL-E13 (100 %).